 California Evidence Code 1103(a) permits defendants in criminal cases to admit evidence to attack the victim’s character.
-And if defendants use character evidence to show that the victim was violent, EC 1103(b) permits prosecutors to rebut this with evidence that a defendant is a violent person.1
+Then if defendants use character evidence to show that the victim was violent, EC 1103(b) permits prosecutors to rebut this with evidence that a defendant is a violent person.1

 California Evidence Code 1103(c) comprises the heart of the Rape Shield Law.
 It prohibits defendants charged with rape from introducing evidence of the accuser’s sexual past as proof that the accuser consented.
 If jurors were to hear evidence that an accuser was allegedly promiscuous, they may be less likely to believe their testimony.

-But there are exceptions.
+Though there are exceptions.
 Defendants can introduce evidence about the accuser’s past sexual conduct with the defendant in an effort to prove consent.
-And when accusers introduce evidence about their own sexual past, then the defendant may cross-examine the witnesses who gave this testimony and introduce evidence to rebut the accusers’ testimony.
+Also, when accusers introduce evidence about their own sexual past, then the defendant may cross-examine the witnesses who gave this testimony and introduce evidence to rebut the accusers’ testimony.2

 EC 1103(c) applies to criminal cases where defendants face charges for either: